TrebledJ/trebledj.github.io/content/posts/programming/2023-02-digital-audio-synthesis/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 - Generating stereo audio.
 We’ve generated audio for Channel 1.
 What about stereo audio for Channel 2?
 If you’re using reverb effects and wish for a fuller stereo sound, you’ll need an extra pair of buffers (and more processing!).
 - Streaming via UART.
 It's possible to use DMA with other peripherals.
 Definitely worth exploring.
-- Using SIMD instructions to buffer two (or more) samples at the same time.
+- Using {% abbr "SIMD", "Single Instruction, Multiple Data" %} instructions to buffer two (or more) samples at the same time.
-- RTOS for multitasking.
+- {% abbr "RTOS", "Real-Time Operating System" %} for multitasking.
 - Other boards or hardware with specialised audio features.

 Hope you enjoyed this series of posts!
 Leave a comment if you like to see more or have any feedback!